jmaibaum/WAV/README.md

 This is a crate for reading in and writing out wave files.
-It supports uncompressed PCM bit depths of 8, 16, 24 bits, and 32bit IEEE Float formats, both with any number of channels, Unfortunately other types of data format (e.g. compressed WAVE files) are not supported.
-There is also no support for any metadata chunks or any chunks other than the "fmt " and "data" chunks.
+It supports uncompressed PCM bit depths of 8, 16, 24 bits, and 32bit IEEE Float formats, both with any number of channels.
+Unfortunately other types of data format (e.g. compressed WAVE files) are not supported.
+There is also no support for any metadata chunks or any chunks other than the `"fmt "` and `"data"` chunks.

 ## Example